-A recent review estimated that to maintain a stable weight, you should walk at least 150 minutes per week (31).
+A review estimated that to maintain a stable weight, you should walk at least 150 minutes per week (

-In fact, studies have found that people who exercise the most are usually the most successful at maintaining their weight loss, whereas people who exercise the least are likely to regain the weight (34)
+In fact, studies have found that people who exercise the most are usually the most successful at maintaining their weight loss; whereas people who exercise the least are more likely to regain the weight (

-Incorporating more walking into your day can help you increase the amount of exercise you do and contribute towards your daily activity goals.
+Incorporating more walking into your day can help you increase the amount of exercise you do and contribute to your daily activity goals.

 Because of this, it’s recommended that people participate in at least 150 minutes of moderate-intensity exercise per week.

 In walking terms, that means walking for around 2.5 hours per week (at least 10 minutes at a time) at a brisk pace.
-Doing more exercise than this has additional health benefits and reduces your risk of disease even further.
+Doing more exercise than this has additional benefits for your health (and you weight) and reduces your risk for disease even further.